puppetlabs/puppetlabs-peadm/documentation/add_replica.md

 The plan performs the following steps:

-1. Installs Puppet Agent on the new replica host.
+1. Installs the Puppet agent on the new replica host.
 2. Updates classifications with new replica configuration.
-3. Provisons the infrastructre replica with PE.
+3. Provisions the infrastructure with PE.

 ## Parameters